Hipo/swift-mimic/README.md

 Finally, we call `MimicLauncher` with the suite we just created, so it can include it in the configuration.

 You can create as many suites as you like, and pass them to the launcher in the order you would like them to be loaded in.
-Let's say you have a specific authentication case for a test suite, you could do the following to take advantage of the cascading nature of suites:
+Let's say you have a specific authentication case for a test suite.
+If different base URLs are required for the case, you could do the following to take advantage of the cascading nature of suites:

 ```
 class ExampleTest: XCTestCase {